 Providing equal opportunity for members with a culture of inclusiveness, our club thrives on strong community support.

-Today, Boroondara Eagles FC has grown in stature as a community club of choice for more than 800 players in 61 teams ranging from U5s to Senior teams.
-The club’s growth meant it had to find new facilities and in 2006, the club moved from Howard Dawson Reserve to occupy the home grounds of Macleay Park (Our headquarters), Stradbroke Park and the Carey Sports Complex.
+Today, Boroondara Eagles FC has grown in stature as a community club of choice for more than 700 players in 61 teams ranging from U5s to senior teams.
+The club’s growth meant it had to find new facilities and in 2006, the club moved from Howard Dawson Reserve to occupy the home grounds of Macleay Park (our headquarters), Stradbroke Park and the Carey Sports Complex.

 At the heart of our club is the belief that every child should strive to be the best version of themselves.
 We aim to help create resilient, responsible and respectful young players who will kick goals in life and in their community.

 The Senior Women’s team was created in 2011.
-In 2011, the team came first in the State League 3 competition.
-In 2012, the women finished second on the ladder of State League 2 and then finished first in State League 1 in 2013.
+In 2011 the team came 1st in the State League 3 competition, in 2012 they finished 2nd on the ladder of State League 2 and then finished 1st in State League 1 in 2013.

 In 2014 and 2015, the team had two seasons in the Women’s Premier League (WPL) competition making the finals both times.
 They finished 3rd in 2014, and then won the league title and the Team App Statewide Cup the following year in 2015.